 CATA members and crowdfunding supporters can now access a new 59 page report entitled “ Stacking Up: A Snapshot of Canada’s Developer Talent “.
 This report, prepared by Stack Overflow in partnership with the Brookfield Institute for Innovation + Entrepreneurship offers a close look on a critically important piece of Canada’s innovation economy: developers.
-Please request the report PDF from CATA CEO, John Reid at email@example.com
+Please request the report PDF from CATA at firstname.lastname@example.org

 In 2015, the tech sector contributed $117 billion or 7.1 percent of Canada’s total economic output, employed 864,000 Canadians, and was by far the largest private sector investor in research and development (R&D).